DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 These jars are specified in the pom.xml file.

 The first two JARs are builtin to Apigee.

-BouncyCastle is available as part of the Apigee runtime, although it is not a documented part of the Apigee platform and is therefore not guaranteed to remain available.
-To avoid any doubt, you may wish to upload the BouncyCastle jar as a resource, either with the apiproxy or with the organization or environment.
+The BouncyCastle jar is available as part of the Apigee runtime, although it is not a documented part of the Apigee platform and is therefore not guaranteed to remain available.
+In the highly unlikely future scenario in which Apigee removes the BC jar from the Apigee runtime, you could simply upload the BouncyCastle jar as a resource, either with the apiproxy or with the organization or environment, to resolve the dependency.

 ## Author